Resources for Landlords

 This guide published by the Landlord Self Help Centre outlines some considerations that landlords are obligated to follow through the Residential Tenancy Act (2006) including: security of tenure, setting the rent, tenant screening, discrimination, rental deposits, tenant information package, interest on deposits, receipt provision, access to vital services, and termination of tenancy.

 Finding a Tenant & Starting a Tenancy

 Publishing your listing

-Off Campus Housing serves as a very good portal to publish your living space.
-A housing professional will answer your inquiries, help you establish and publish your advert, and provide education and resources to both yourself, as landlord, and your tenant.
+Off Campus Living serves as a very good portal to publish your living space.
+A housing professional will answer your inquiries, help you establish and publish your advert, and provide education and resources for yourself, as landlord, and your tenant.
 For more information, please see the webpage on "getting listed".

 Of course, there are other ways to publish your space, both online and offline.
 Kijiji is a popular avenue for many renters.
-Some landlords opt ot print their ad and post it around the university and college in spaces marked specifically for community posts (note: posters put on non-community boards will be removed).
+Some landlords opt to print their ad and post it around the university and college in spaces marked specifically for community posts (note: posters put on non-community boards will be removed).
 Some landlords opt for posting on community boards in local grocery stores and community centres.
-One should be aware that the students are digital in nature and may not know that these other marketing options even exist!
+One should be aware that students tend to be digital in nature, and may not know that these other marketing options even exist!

 Every person has the right to be free from discrimination in housing because of Code-protected grounds.
 You have the right to equal treatment when buying, selling, renting or being evicted from an apartment, house, condominium or commercial property.